Susan S. Ellenberg: Recognition

 Ellenberg became a Fellow of the American Statistical Association in 1991.
 She is also an elected member of the International Statistical Institute, and a fellow of the American Association for the Advancement of Science and of the Society for Clinical Trials.

 She received the Founders Award from the American Statistical Association in 1996, the 2014 Distinguished Achievement Award from the National Institute of Statistical Sciences, and the 2018 Janet L. Norwood Award for outstanding achievement by a woman in statistical sciences.

 In 2019 she was given the Florence Nightingale David Award of the Committee of Presidents of Statistical Societies and Caucus for Women in Statistics "for impactful leadership roles at the NIH, FDA and the University of Pennsylvania developing and evaluating new methodologies and specialized approaches to improve the conduct of clinical trials; for influencing ethical practice and leading development of important regulatory policies; for leadership in setting standards for clinical trial data monitoring committees; for senior statistical leadership for many multicenter clinical research network clinical trials; for distinguished leadership in numerous professional societies and national and international committees addressing major public health challenges; and for serving as an exceptional academic role model for faculty and students".

+Personal life

+Ellenberg is the wife of statistician Jonas H. Ellenberg and mother of mathematician Jordan Ellenberg.